raffaelespazzoli/openshift-enablement-exam/misc4.0/amq/readme.md

 helm upgrade -i -n ${project} reloader stakater/reloader --set reloader.deployment.securityContext.runAsUser=${uid}
 ```

-Resource locker operator automates the injection of the injection of keystore and truststore in the secrets
+Resource locker operator automates the injection of the injection of keystore and truststore in the secrets.

 Reloader automates the reboot of pods when certificates are renewed.

 ## Install AMQ Broker